hikeventures/hikeventures.github.io/_posts/2013-03-14-gear-review-katadyn-mini-water-filter.markdown

 ---
+title: Katadyn Mini Water Filter Review
+description: Katadyn Mini Water Filter - Your next water filter
+date: 2013-03-14 07:30:00
+category: reviews
+tags:
+  - reviews
+  - kitchen
+  - katadyn
 layout: post
-title: Katadyn Mini Water Filter
-date: 2013-03-14 07:30:00 +0300
-description: "Katadyn Mini Water Filter - Your next water filter  Review"
-category: reviews
-tags: [reviews, kitchen, katadyn]
 ---

 I was looking for a water purifier which I can take on my hiking, backpacking and packrafting trips which is light and does not need much space and decided to go with a Katadyn Mini + <a href="http://hikeventures.com/gear-review-steripen-freedom/" target="_self">UV SteriPen</a> combination (since the Kadyn Mini is not a solution against Viruses) and here comes a short review.